CrowdStrike/logscale-community-content/Log-Sources/CrowdStrike/FLTR/crowdstrike-fltrtutorial/src/README.md

 # CrowdStrike FLTR Tutorial

 This package contains a dashboard-based tutorial for using FLTR.
+Each dashboard teaches a specific lesson for helping you get the most out of FLTR.

 ## Important